Percolation and disorder-resistance in cellular automata: Bounds on ether probabilities

-The proof for a lower bound for a particular ether $\eta$ is identical except in the definition of $N_b$, which is now the number of strings in $\Phi(\bZ_2^{L+1})$ that are blockers and non-degenerate to the level $2^m$, {\it and\/} produce $\eta$.
-For example, the result for the zero ether was $N_b=1,952,489,232$. \end{proof}
+The proof for a lower bound for a particular ether $\eta$ is identical except in the definition of $N_b$, which is now the number of strings in $\Phi(\bZ_2^{L+1})$ that are blockers and nondegenerate to the level $2^m$, \textit{and} produce $\eta$.
+For example, the result for the zero ether was $N_b=1,952,489,232$. \end{pf*}

-Table~\ref{ex1or3-table} suggests that spatial and temporal periods of {\it Extended 1 Or 3\/} ethers are powers of 2, and that the ether $(2)^\infty$ never appears.
+Table~\ref{ex1or3-table} suggests that spatial and temporal periods of \textit{Extended 1 Or 3} ethers are powers of 2, and that the ether $(2)^\infty$ never appears.
 This is addressed in our next two results.